 FRA recognizes the benefits that implementation of the Early Works Projects and early ROW acquisitions in this SOW can have on HSR Project implementation, and as such is willing to consider authorization of the advancement of these activities as identified and described in this SOW following completion of the prerequisite deliverables in Milestones 1 through 4 in SOW #1.
 The risks associated with the implementation of the Early Works Projects and ROW acquisition in advance of execution of the DBOM&F contract with a selected concessionaire must be balanced with the possible benefits to the HSR Project schedule and budget.
 FRA will continue to work closely with FDOT as it carries out the preliminary tasks for the Early Works Projects and ROW acquisition activities in SOW #1 through Milestone 4, leading to a decision point as to whether to proceed with the activities in this SOW.
-Upon completion of the prerequisite deliverables in Milestones 1 through 4 in SOW #1, resulting in the advertisement of the RFP for the DBOM&F contract, FRA will provide FDOT with an assessment of the HSR Project plan, and issue additional guidance for FDOT to enter into a contract for the Early Works Projects (individually), and to proceed with ROW acquisition activities in this SOW.
+Upon completion of the Prerequisite deliverables in Milestones 1 through 4 in SOW.
+Project plan, and issue additional guidance for FDOT to enter into a contract for the Early Works Projects (individually), and to proceed with ROW acquisition activities in this SOW.

-INDIVIDUAL PROJECT DESCRIPTIONS

-This section provides a detailed description of each of the nine projects in this SOW, including seven Early Works Projects, ROW Acquisition, and PD&A activities.
+INDIVIDUAL PROJECT DESCRIPTIONS This section provides a detailed description of each of the nine projects in this SOW, including seven Early Works Projects, ROW Acquisition, and PD&A activities.
 Each project is divided into subtasks or subprojects to correspond with FDOT's management approach for that project.